77777kaz77777/documentation-and-cheat-sheets/linux-general/Git_Dotfiles_Maintenance_Cheat_Sheet.md

-# Git Dotfiles & Maintenance Scripts Cheat Sheet
+# Commands and scripts for backing up system configurations and dotfiles with Git

 ## Repository Syncing